Eastern Dedicated Freight Corridor: Logistic hub

-A large logistic hub is also proposed in Meerut, since the city is suitable major hub due to its well connectivity and proximity with expressways like Delhi Meerut Expressway, Ganga Expressway, Delhi Mumbai Expressway, Yamuna Expressway and upcoming Meerut Haridwar Expressway.
+A large logistic hub is also proposed in Meerut, since the city is suitable major hub due to its well connectivity and proximity with expressways like Delhi–Meerut Expressway, Delhi–Dehradun Expressway, Ganga Expressway, Delhi–Mumbai Expressway, Yamuna Expressway and upcoming Meerut Haridwar Expressway.

 The land around the departure points of Meerut, from where the expressway is to start, will be developed for industries.

 Ashok Agarwal, national president, Indian Industries Association (IIA), said "We have also received queries related to the allotment of land along the Ganga Expressway from investors.
 Most of the queries are for land in Meerut, Budaun and its adjoining areas".